guilhermebkel/gbkel-notes/books/refactoring-improving-the-design-of-existing-code.md

 ## Summary

-This book gives some tips about how/when to refactor software and the anything that revolves around it.
+This book gives some tips about how/when to refactor software and anything that revolves around it.

 ## Introduction